shawn61cp/calibre2jellyfin/README.md

 </pre>

 Then using your desired selectionMode, arrange for appropriate books to be output from each \[Construct...\] section.
 Jellyfin would then display drillable category folders above the author folders (or whatever folderMode you choose).

+#### Mature Content

+Selection by author, although good for this purpose, is not exactly 100% perfect since it is possible for a single author to write content of differing level.

+Selection by subject gives finer grained control but tags are often missing and when present seem inconsistent.
+To really make selection-by-subject work you would probably have to curate tags yourself.

+Another approach would be to combine construction methods.
+Nothing prevents having multiple \[Construct\] sections that output to the same Jellyfin library.
+(You probably would want to use the same foldermode.)
+One could exclude problematic authors (No offense, authors!) from a selection-by-author \[Construct\] and then handle those within a selection-by-subject \[Construct\].

 ## Odds and Ends